amcleay/cambridge-mlmi-masters-project/README.md

 To interact with the dialogue system and user simulator, go to https://huggingface.co/spaces/alistairmcleay/cambridge-masters-project.

+## Acknowledgements

+This code was developed using [the code and model](https://github.com/TonyNemo/UBAR-MultiWOZ) published with the AAAI 2021 paper "UBAR: Towards Fully
+End-to-End Task-Oriented Dialog System with GPT-2".
+It was also developed using the [gpt2-user-model](https://github.com/andy194673/gpt2-user-model) codebase developed by Andy Tseng while he was a PhD student at Cambridge University.
+These two codebases were critical to this research, and we are very grateful that they chose to open source their work.

+We would also like to acknowledge the [TRL library](https://lvwerra.github.io/trl/) which was highly valuable, and Huggingface for their Transformers implementation.

 ## Environment setup

 1. Create an environment `crazyneuraluser` with the help of [conda]